-Colt Data Centre Services (DCS) has announced further expansion of its flagship data centre in Paris.
+Colt Data Center Services (DCS) has announced further expansion of its flagship data center in Paris.

 The company will be adding an additional 6.9 MW of capacity to the facility in a move that it says is a direct response to demand from existing customers.

-The Paris South-West data centre provides multi-tenant colocation facilities, with an efficient design providing for a power usage effectiveness of less than 1.2.
+The Paris South-West data center provides multi-tenant colocation facilities, with an efficient design providing for a power usage effectiveness of less than 1.2.

 “As we have seen in recent market reports, the Paris market is booming and there is a real demand from the international Cloud Service Providers in the market to have a presence in Paris, and our Les Ulis facility is a prime facility due to its size and location,” says Colt DCS CEO Detlef Spang.

 According to Colt DCS, Paris has had its most successful data center quarter in almost a decade with a total uptake of 51 MW of capacity in Q2 this year, giving the city the highest level of absorption in the FLAP markets (Frankfurt, London, Amsterdam, and Paris).

 Spang says he is confident the successful 9.4 MW expansion and planned investment for further capacity will bolster the company's market share, pushing it towards a position in the top five providers in the market.